Prosecco and Petals

 Let availability and budget guide your choice, and use this rationale to explain your choice to guests.

-If you want an easier choice with less resistance from guests and other logistics then Saturday weddings are the perfect choice.
+If you want an easier choice with less resistance from guests and other logistics, then Saturday weddings are a perfect choice.